tripping242/ClockFeeder/README.md

 * NFT Stats and Token price entries.
 * FeedTheClock entries with an ordered list of items to feed the BlockClock.

+### Automatic Data Fetching

 Real-time price and alert updates are done using workers.
-As these workers can run in the background, they will keep running if the app is mved to the background.
+As these workers can run in the background, they will keep running if the app is moved to the background.
 This ensures relevant price info is available when we reopen the app.

 * FetchPricesWorker gets and stores prices for Tokens and NFTs, every 15 minutes.
 * AlertWorker loops through all enabled alerts and checks if the threshold target price was reached,
 * every 15 minutes.

+### Feeding the Clock

-Running the feed to the BlockClock is done using a FeedCycler.The FeedCycler can be stoppen and started from the settings screen.
+Running the feed to the BlockClock is done using a FeedCycler.The FeedCycler can be stopped and started from the settings screen.
 If auto feed cycle is activated, it will start on app start.
 It pauses the BlockClocks normal feed.
 During FeedCycling we retrieve token prices more often than the workers 15 minutes.